rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 $HOME/.rsyncosx/macserialnumber/
 ```

 RsyncUI and RsyncOSX **does not** share the user settings, e.g like  enabling version 3.x of rsync has to be set in both apps.

-There are some instructions about [how to setup RsyncOSX utilizing JSON](https://rsyncosx.netlify.app/post/json/).
-The `About` for both RsyncOSX and RsyncUI shows in bottom of view, where the data is saved.
+It is advised using version 6.6.0 of RsyncOSX in parallel with RsyncUI.

 ## The main menu